Patrick-RK/PATRICK-RK/README.md

 ## 🎓 Master's Thesis
 My Master's thesis focused on the impact of cumulative head trauma on fighter performance in the UFC using Machine Learning.
 The project was broken down into three key steps:

-1. **Scraping:** Collecting fight data and statistics from various sources.
+1. **Scraping:** Collecting fight data and statistics from various sources using Python beautifulsoup and selenium.
 2. **Cleaning:** Organizing raw data into a structured format suitable for analysis.
+This was done in R however some cleaning and joining was also performed in python using pandas.
 3. **Modeling:** Building predictive models to understand how career trauma affects fighter performance.
+The majority of models were tested and created in both R and Python

 Visualizations were added at the end to provide insights into the effects of factors like age, reach, and striking accuracy.

 ## 🔧 Technologies & Tools
-- **Languages:** Python, C/C++, TypeScript, JavaScript, SQL (PL/SQL, SQLite, Oracle)
+- **Languages:** Python, R,  SQL (PL/SQL, SQLite, Oracle).
-- **Frameworks & Libraries:** React Native, Expo, Express, pandas, scikit-learn, TensorFlow
+- **Frameworks & Libraries:** Flask, scikit-learn, TensorFlow
 - **Tools:** Git, Docker, Selenium, Beautiful Soup, Tableau
-- **Platforms:** AWS, Google Cloud, Heroku
+- **Platforms:** Big Query

+-**Currently Learning:** Typescript, Javascript, Expo

 ## 🌱 What I'm Currently Working On
-- **Sentiment Analysis Tracker:** A web-based tool that gathers data from websites, performs sentiment analysis, and visualizes the results on a dashboard.
-It’s built using React, Express, and VADER.
-- **Programming Lessons for Kids:** Developing a curriculum that blends coding with English language learning, creating tools and interactive lessons to make programming accessible for younger audiences.
+- **Weekly Organiser**:Organiser that is based on on medicine wall charts to prioritise repeating tasks
-- **Game Development:** Experimenting with a Digimon World clone using modern web technologies, focusing on the gameplay mechanics and UI.
+- **Game Development:** Experimenting with a roguelite FTL style autobattler using pygame and LLM generated events
+- - **Anki Card Generator:** A React-based web app for creating Anki flashcards in both Japanese and English, aiming to facilitate language learning.

 ## 🛠️ Other Projects
-- **Weekly Organizer:** A Python tool to help manage weekly tasks and goals, boosting productivity.
 - **Kanji Learning Help:** A React-based app that generates Anki cards to support N4/N5 level kanji learning, making language acquisition more structured and fun.
-- **Anki Card Generator:** A React-based web app for creating Anki flashcards in both Japanese and English, aiming to facilitate language learning.
+- **Guitar Fretboard Visualisier**: An app i built to experiment with flask that helps visualise the fretboard based on the note relationships rather than their position on the board.
+- **Typing Speed Improver App**: App to improve the users typing speed based on their weakest performing key combinations.

 ## 🎸 Personal Interests
-I'm passionate about creating tools that improve my skills and hobbies.
+Love learning languages, I speak fluent Spanish, pretty Mandarin (HSK3/4), I play videogames in French better than speak it and have picked up bits and pieces of Japanese up since i've lived here.

 Recently, I’ve been working on apps to enhance my guitar practice by integrating music theory into coding.
 I also enjoy music production and exploring different ways to merge tech and creativity.

+I'm passionate about creating tools that improve my skills and hobbies so a lot of my projects center around that.

 ## 📚 Education
 - **Master's in Data Analytics:** My thesis explored the effects of career trauma on UFC fighters, using machine learning models and extensive data visualization.